leske42/Foundations/UB/README.md

 identical to the result that execution of the program according to the abstract semantics would have produced.

+This is one is also called the **as-if rule**.
 The "abstract semantics" they mention here is your C code, the blueprint the compiler has to follow.

 <div align="center">
 <img src="./img/img7.png" width="600">